brsynth/CRedisDict/README.md

 ## Licence
-RedisDict is released under the MIT licence.
+CRedisDict is released under the MIT licence.
 See the LICENCE file for details.